isabella232/kendo-react-animation/docs/fade/index.md

 ---
-title: FadeIn Overview
+title: Fade Overview
-page_title: FadeIn Overview | Kendo UI FadeIn Animation for React
+page_title: Fade Overview | Kendo UI Fade Animation for React
-description: "Use the Kendo UI FadeIn Animation component in a React project."
+description: "Use the Kendo UI Fade Animation component in a React project."
-slug: overview_fadein_kendouiforreact
+slug: overview_fade_kendouiforreact
 position: 1
 ---

-# FadeIn Overview
+# Fade Overview

-The Kendo UI FadeIn component for React enables animation of the entering elements.
+The Kendo UI Fade component for React shows or hides the elements with animated opacity.
 The component utilizes [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) to detect which children is entering or leaving.
-All leaving elements will be removed right away and the entering ones will be shown with animated `opacity`.
+All leaving elements will be removed with animated `opacity` from 1 to 0.
+Conversely, entering elements will be added with animated `opacity` from 0 to 1.

+> **Note that only entering or leaving from the DOM elements will be animated**.

-> The Kendo UI FadeIn component should be always present in the virtual DOM in order to work
+> The Kendo UI Fade component should be always present in the virtual DOM in order to work

 ## Demos

 ### Default Setup

-The example below demonstrates the default setup of a Kendo UI FadeIn Animation for React.
+The example below demonstrates the default setup of a Kendo UI Fade Animation for React.

 ```html-preview
   <div id="app"></div>